WIMSIG Supported Events

 The WIMSIG Conference 2021 (postponed from 2020) will now be taking place at a range of “local hubs” on Friday 1st October this year.
 There will be events in Brisbane, Sydney, Melbourne, Hobart, Adelaide, and Perth.

-This one-day event will have a mixture of local activities and joined activities.
+This one-day conference will have a mixture of local (in-person) activities and joint online activities.
+Local activities may include the opportunity for participants to present their research.
 To help us plan, we’d love an indication of your intent to attend one of the event venues.
 Please complete the following survey to assist the event planning team.

 PAST EVENTS (2020 — 2021)